lorig135/docsstyleguide/MinimalWritingStyle.md

 Setting Up Your Environment

 Add a tenant, application, and authentication service:
-Access your tenant URL: https://my company.forgerock.com and sign in.
+1. Access your tenant URL: https://my company.forgerock.com and sign in.
-Click New Application.
+1. Click New Application.
 The New Applications page displays.
-Click an app type in the New Applications page.
+1. Click an app type in the New Applications page.
 ForgeRock loads the recommended default settings for your app.
-Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.
+1. Add an authentication service to your app by clicking User Hosted Pages or Use the ForgeRock SDK.
+1. Click Save.
+Your environment is now set up.

 ### References
 References are used to research and find detailed information, which is often formatted as tables or in an appendix.
 Some examples of references are timers, and their rates of execution times for queries and CRUD operations, or severe and fatal error messages for servers and their tools.